Thursday, Aug. 31 Celebrate the Vote Festival, 6:30 - 8:30, Art Beat Studio

 Saturday, April 14, 2018: Gutsy Women Brunch/Fundraiser, Moulin

-First Woman 2 Woman seminar focuses on messaging
+Second Woman 2 Woman seminar focuses on minority outreach

 Williams, Nine Network's Digital Media Producer, focused on social media, saying it should be an extension of your messaging.
 “It’s all about the connection and engagement,” she said.
 “It’s a more direct way to get the attention of your constituents and the media.”
 She shared examples of effective Tweets and Facebook posts and ways to increase reach with video and infographics.

 Caucus welcomes 35 new members

 New members shared why they were inspired to join the Caucus at a June 11 reception hosted by Kathy McKemy.
 More than 50 women attended, including about half of the 35 women who recently joined.
 Legislators in attendance included Reps.
 Deb Lavender, Tracy McCreery, Mary Nichols, Sarah Unsicker, and Cora Faith Walker.

 Members hear good, bad and ugly of legislative session